Using Computers – Do’s and Don’ts

 It makes me feel good

-To follow these rules, at home, at school, and everywhere!
+To follow these rules, at home, at school and everywhere!

-Notes to the Teacher
+Instructions to the teacher:

 The teacher could play the video and make all the students listen to the music and do the appropriate actions as shown in the video.